The Law of Trichotomy for Exocivilizations

 Recent cosmological thought, however, with a greater appreciation for the natural history of the universe, has come to realize that an industrial-technological civilization cannot emerge until the heavier elements that fuel such a civilization are available, and these heavier elements can only come about through several generations of stellar nucleosynthesis, meaning that several generations of stars must be formed and then scatter their substance through going supernova before the heavier elements are available in sufficient amount to create both life as we know it and industrial-technological civilization as we know it.

 This point has been made in relation to the anthropic cosmological principle.
-I haven’t yet taken the time to write in any detail about the anthropic cosmological principle, but I have mentioned on several occasions that, while I consider strong formulations of the anthropic principle to be seriously wrong, weak formulations of the anthropic principle seem to me to be tautologically true: only a universe consistent with the existence of observers can be observed.
+I haven’t yet taken the time to write in any detail about the anthropic cosmological principle (except for the short note Formulating an Anthropic Principle Worthy of the Name), but I have mentioned on several occasions that, while I consider strong formulations of the anthropic principle to be seriously wrong, weak formulations of the anthropic principle seem to me to be tautologically true: only a universe consistent with the existence of observers can be observed.
 Here is how Barrow and Tipler formulate a weak version of the anthropic principle as it relates to the age and size of the universe:

 “…for there to be enough time to construct the constituents of living beings the Universe must be at least ten billion years old and therefore, as a consequence of its expansion, at least ten billion light years in extent.
 We should not be surprised to observe the the Universe is so large.
 No astronomer could exist in one that was significantly smaller.
 The Universe needs to be as big as it is in order to evolve just a single carbon-based life-form.”